duglin/xreg-github/README.md

   support it.
 Like pagination or enforcecompatibility
 - add support for shortself
 - test more around file:"string", file:"" and file:null
-- see if we can create a $RESOURCEid SpecProp@Version&Meta level and then use "id" for everything including Versions, but not Meta
+- see if we can create a $RESOURCEid SpecProp for Version&Meta level and then use "$SINGULRid" for everything including Versions, but not Meta